 Poetry

 After a lifetime of basically not writing poetry at all, suddenly my brain began producing verse.
 It’s an odd feeling, like I’ve suddenly begun speaking in tongues, but I like it?
-And slowly but surely, I’m racking up poetry sales to go along with my short fiction and novels . . .
+And so I have begun racking up poetry sales to go along with my short fiction and novels — in fact, there are enough of them now that I’ve decided to divide them into broad categories like my short fiction, even though quite a few of these poems blur the boundaries.

 - “Dulle Griet Stages a New Assault”